| What | Connect your preferred AI

 access permissions.

-- Add a custom MCP
+- Add the Teamwork.com MCP

 - Enter the Teamwork.com MCP server

-Teamwork.com MCP server URL: https://mcp.ai.teamwork.com.
+URL: https://mcp.ai.teamwork.com.

 - Authenticate with

-Teamwork.com: Sign
+Teamwork.com: Sign in using

 - Approve access: Review and

-approve the requested permissions for the
+approve the requested permissions.

 Claude and ChatGPT both use the same